-As of December 2021, Metro currently operates 165119 bus routes, of which 18.
-Metro's bus operations consist of directly operated and contract operated services: 103 routes are contracted out.directly operated by Metro, and 16 routes are operated by contractors.
-Metro serves nearly 14,000over 12,200 bus stops, including station stops on the G Line (Orange) and J Line (Silver) BRT systems.
-On weekdays, Metro operates a fleet of over 2,3001,600 buses.
-Metro's bus operations consist of both directly operated and contract operated services. during peak service hours.
-Metro operates the largest shareportion of all bus services provided in the region.
-Municipal and Local Return operators provide additional public bus and paratransit services in areas of the region where Metro provides limited service or no service at allor no service.
-Metro relies on Access Services for provision of ADA paratransit service in the Metro service area.
+Metro currently operates 165 bus routes, of which 18 routes are contracted out.
+Metro serves nearly 14,000 bus stops, including station stops on the G Line (Orange) and J Line (Silver) BRT systems.
+On weekdays, Metro operates a fleet of over 2,300 buses.
+Metro's bus operations consist of both directly operated and contract operated services.
+Metro operates the largest share of all bus services provided in the region.
+Municipal and Local Return operators provide additional public bus and paratransit services in areas of the region where Metro provides limited service or no service at all.